MartinRovang/nnUNet_MedSeg/documentation/dataset_format.md

 ## 2. Prediction Dataset Structure:

+For prediction, the image can be copied directly in the `input_nnUNet_predict`

-For prediction, structure your dataset like:
+or structure your dataset like:

 ```bash
 YOUR_DATASET/